-Unfamiliar with the terms your child's teacher throws around?
-You're not alone.
-There's lots of school jargon that can confuse even the most informed parent or guardian.
-Here's our glossary of some of the most common.
+The education world has its own language, and the acronyms used in education can be confusing.
+Unfamiliar with the terms your child’s teacher or school throws around?
+You’re not alone.
+There are lots of school terms that can confuse even the most informed parent or guardian.
+Here, we’ve compiled an education terms glossary to help you out.

 Advanced Placement (AP) Exams

 A College Board-sponsored exam designed to evaluate high school students in corresponding Advanced Placement courses.
 If a student receives a score of 3 or higher (the test is on a 1 to 5 scale), he or she may earn college credit.

 These schools require an application for enrollment.
 Parents should be sure to ask if a school is an application school or an open-enrollment school.
 Any school considered an open-enrollment school cannot administer tests to students as a pre-enrollment requirement.
 Private schools can test for enrollment purposes.

 This test is a multiple choice-style, national college admissions exam.
 Students are tested in English, math, reading, science – and writing depending on the exam needed.
 Students receive scores up to 36.

 Assertive Discipline/Behavior Intervention Plan (BIP)

 A program in which a plan of positive behavioral intervention is laid out for a child whose actions disrupt the learning of himself or other children.